Sustainability and the Environment

 MSC Chain of Custody

 Fish City has been certified as conforming to the Marine Stewardship Council (MSC) Chain of Custody Standard.
 Seafood products can pass through long and complex supply chains between the ocean and reaching consumers.
-The Chain of Custody Standard ensures an unbroken chain where certified seafood is easily identifiable, separated from non-certified products, and can be traced back to another certified business.
+The Chain of Custody Standard ensures an unbroken chain where certified seafood is easily identifiable, separated from non-certified products at all times, and can be traced back to another certified business.
 This system allows businesses and consumers to be confident that seafood with the blue MSC label has come from a fishery certified as sustainable.

 Green Tourism Accreditation